dart-lang/language/accepted/2.5/contravariant-superinterface-2018/feature-specification.md

-Note that the heap invariant is violated during execution at the point where `a` is initialized, even though the program has no error according the the existing rules (before the inclusion of this feature).
+Note that the heap invariant is violated during execution at the point where `a` is initialized, even though the program has no error according to the existing rules (before the inclusion of this feature).

 The underlying issue is that the contravariant usage of a type variable in a superinterface creates a twisted subtype lattice where `B` "goes in one